cosmicCode42/Armings-Fellowship-MP1/README.md

 			- Text has 2 sections: Header and small bio.
 				- Header is character name, with a subtitle of a character title!
 				- Bio includes class and summary of history.
 			- Add progress bars to indicate relative stats of each party member!
-(In Progress; mostly done!)
-				- Add numbers on the bars
+(DONE!)

 ### Technical Issues
 - **Problem:** The character icons looked slightly lopsided on the index page.